HarakaHeartbroken/Milestone-One-ParanoiaX/README.md

+CURRENT TODO-
+-Rebuild base game using Unity platform
+-Introduce modular command for building and adjusting levels, including as character -Test possibility of online play-by-post or common room type game with different options for Friend Computer and Troubleshooters

-# Milestone-One-ParanoiaX
+# ParanoiaX
-First milestone project
-paranoia roguelike game- start with the RPS game screen on like green/black LED computer, then pull out to top-down pixel art (hopefully from free file library).
+Rebuild of First milestone project from ThriveDX bootcamp paranoia roguelike game- start with the RPS game screen on like green/black LED computer, then pull out to top-down pixel art (hopefully from free file library).

 Sierra adventure game style, basically closed room puzzles with lots of objects to pick up and use.
 Combat would be a "stretch goal", not necessary but would be fun to have if I go nuts